-PCOD negatively impacts fertility because women with this condition do not ovulate or release an egg, each month due to over production of estrogen as well as testosterone precursors by the ovaries.
-Because of ovulation doesn’t occur regularly, periods become irregular and increased levels of testosterone can effect oocyte quality and inhibit ovulation, lead to insulin resistance and increase risk such as obesity and type 2 diabetes.
+PCOD negatively impacts fertility because women with this condition do not ovulate or release an egg, each month due to overproduction of estrogen as well as testosterone precursors by the ovaries.
+Due to the irregular ovulation, the periods may be irregular and also increased levels of testosterone causes the risk to oocyte quality and also results in insulin resistance and risks like obesity, Type 2 Diabetes.

 b.
 Insulin resistance & Hyperandrogenism:

-Due to the insulin resistance pancreas get stimulated and produce more insulin to uptake the glucose from blood into the cells.
-In this process the extra insulin hormone activates the ovarian theca cells and increases the biosynthesis of ovarian androgens (Testosterone).
-This testosterone causes arrest of the ovarian follicle development and leads to the symptoms like acne; abnormal hair growth on upper lip, chin, cheeks, around the nipples and also on the lower abdomen.
+Due to the insulin resistance pancreas gets stimulated and produces more insulin to uptake the glucose from the blood into the cells.
+In this process, the extra insulin hormone activates the ovarian theca cells and increases the biosynthesis of ovarian androgens (Testosterone).
+This testosterone causes the arrest of the ovarian follicle development and leads to symptoms like acne; abnormal hair growth on the upper lip, chin, cheeks, around the nipples and also on the lower abdomen.

 c.
 Type 2 Diabetes Mellitus:

-During the induction of insulin resistance (such as occurs with a high-calorie diet, irregular medication, or physical inactivity), increased glucagon levels and increased glucose-dependent insulinotropic polypeptide (GIP) levels accompany glucose intolerance.
-In the progression from normal to abnormal glucose tolerance, postprandial blood glucose levels increase first.
-Eventually, fasting hyperglycemia develops as suppression of hepatic gluconeogenesis fails.
+During the induction of insulin resistance (such as occurs with a high-calorie diet, irregular medication, or physical inactivity), increased glucagon levels and increased Glucose-dependent Insulinotropic Polypeptide (GIP) levels accompany glucose intolerance.
+Postprandial blood glucose levels may first increase due to the progress of abnormal glucose tolerance.
+Suppression of Hepatic gluconeogenesis fails as hyperglycemia develops fast.

 d.
 Cardiovascular disease: